 - Geopolitical.
 Several geopolitical factors tend to have a high probability, namely conflicts and trade restrictions.
 Still, supply chain actors have a level of influence on the outcome by electing locations that are less prone to these risks and by influencing policy.

 - Economic.
 The most significant economic factors relate to demand shocks, often associated with sudden political or economic changes.
 Price volatility is also a concern since it has an important impact on input costs.
 Like geopolitical factors, supply chain actors have a level of influence on the outcome.
 For instance, trade restrictions arbitrarily imposed by governments can have important impacts.
-Still, the industry is able to either comply or to put pressures to have these restrictions changed if they are judged to be unacceptable.
+Still, the industry is able to either comply or put pressure to have these restrictions changed if they are judged to be unacceptable.

 - Technological.
 Transport infrastructure failures are fairly rare, so the most salient technological concern involves ICT disruptions.
 As supply chain management increasingly relies on information technologies for its management and operations, any information system failure has important ramifications.